The future of Hollywood doesn’t have to be so white. Here’s how

 “They groom these writers to be ready to get on staff, but when they get on the staff, the sense is ‘these writers are here because they’re diverse.’
 They don’t have the respect,” says Guess.
 “They always have to work harder as Black writers.
 They’re the ‘diversity hire’ person.
 They have to fight in the room to prove how good they are in order to earn that spot to come back season two.
 People assume they just got the job because they were in the program, but they forget that in order to get into the program they probably wrote a really great script.”

-Gerard Bush said that Black artists can start building up a deeper talent pool themselves in Hollywood by hiring Black talent on to their productions, something he and his co-writer and co-director Christopher Renz did on Antebellum, whose major departments, including set design and art direction, are led by a person of color.
+Gerard Bush said that Black artists can start building up a deeper talent pool themselves in Hollywood by hiring Black talent on to their productions, something he and Christopher Renz did on Antebellum, whose major departments are led by a person of color.
 (The film’s star is Janelle Monáe.)

 “We have a new opportunity to create a talent pool of people of color to tell these stories from a myriad and dynamic point of view.
 That is crucial,” Bush says.
 “Once we do that and we are effective in that, then Hollywood will understand that it’s good business.